noripyt/django-cachalot/docs/introduction.rst

 django-cache-machine needs to fetch the “flush list” from the cache, update it and add it back to the cache.
 This means we have to make two cache calls in addition of the cache call to store the SQL query results.
-It may seem small tiny, but when your cache size increases, the “flush lists” start becoming huge (a list of hundreds of cache keys for each database object), leading to an exponentially growing cache size and a longer time to fetch the always-growing “flush list”.
+It may seem tiny, but when your cache size increases, the “flush lists” start becoming huge (a list of hundreds of cache keys for each database object), leading to an exponentially growing cache size and a longer time to fetch the always-growing “flush lists”.
-So **bad memory and CPU usage**.
+So **bad memory and CPU usage when reading data**.

 The second issue is only linked to the per object invalidation.
 When django-cache-machine invalidates an object, it also needs to invalidate the queries of the related objects, otherwise they may contain stale data.
-Django-cache-machine invalidates foreign keys only, not many-to-many or generic foreign keys (because… I don’t know).
-This degrades performance at each writing operation to the database, because it needs to fetch related objects, fetch “flush lists” and delete these cache keys.
+Django-cache-machine invalidates foreign keys only, not many-to-many or generic foreign keys (because… I don’t know).  **This degrades performance of each writing operation to the database**, because it needs to fetch related objects, fetch “flush lists” and delete these cache keys.
 And of course it can’t invalidate basic queries such as count or empty queries (probably aggregations too, but I’m not sure).